tmentink/usda_search/README.md

 # USDA Search
-A simple [simple website](http://projects.trentmentink.com/usda_search) to search the USDA nutrient database.
+A [client-side website](http://projects.trentmentink.com/usda_search) that uses ajax to search the USDA nutrient database and display macronutrients.
+Leverages the browser's local storage to save favorites